mrousavy/nitro/docs/docs/comparison.md

 ### Shipped with react-native core

 Unlike Nitro, Turbo Modules are actually part of react-native core.
-This means, users don't have to install a single dependency to build or use a Turbo Module.
+This means, users don't have to install a single dependency to build- or use a Turbo Module.

+### Implementation details

-### No Swift
+#### No Swift

-There is no Swift support for Turbo Modules.
+There is no direct Swift support for Turbo Modules.
 You could bridge from Objective-C to Swift, but that would still always go through Objective-C, which is comparatively slower than bridging directly from C++ to Swift, like Nitro does.

 <div className="side-by-side-container">
 <div className="side-by-side-block">